anandkunal/ToroPHP/README.md

 </configuration>
 ```

-#### Nginx
+#### nginx

-Under the `server` block of your virtual host configuration, you only need to add three lines.
+Under the `server` block of your virtual host configuration, you only need to
+add three lines:

 ```conf
 location / {
   try_files $uri $uri/ /index.php?$query_string;